 Get in the Zone and Shut out the Extra Noises

 Sometimes the hardest thing is to shut out the noise and just get focused.
-A great idea to stay focused and on task is to get a pair of Sony WH-1000XM3 Wireless Noise Canceling Over-the-Ear Headphones from Best Buy.
+A great idea to stay focused and on task is to get a pair of Sony Wireless Noise Canceling Over-the-Ear Headphones.
 Play your favorite music that helps you stay focused and shut out the extra noises.

 Sony’s industry-leading noise cancellation, quick charge capabilities, and an updated comfortable design make them perfect for working.
 Smart Listening by Adaptive Sound Control automatically detects your activity and balances noise canceling levels accordingly.
 Answer hands-free phone calls with a double tap – or change tracks, adjust the volume and make calls by touching or swiping the panel.
 These headphones are available in black or white, too!